primus/eventemitter3/README.md

 # EventEmitter3

-EventEmitter3 is a faster alternative to EventEmitter2 and the build-in EventEmitter that ships within Node.js.
+EventEmitter3 is a faster alternative to EventEmitter2 and the built-in EventEmitter that ships within Node.js.
 It removes some features that you might not need: